 For automating the test cases of POS software, a test automation tool is required which can recognize the UI controls of the application.
 Selecting an appropriate automation test tool for a given application involves a step-by-step process.
-Without a proper process being followed, one might end up in either wastage of effort or selecting inappropriate tool for the application under test (AUT).
-There are plenty of commercial and open source automation test tools available in the market.
+Without a proper process being followed, one might end up in either wastage of effort or selecting an inappropriate tool for the application under test (AUT).
+There are plenty of commercial and open-source automation test tools available in the market.
 A proof-of-concept (PoC) exercise should be performed to select the best-suited tool for the POS application.
 In a typical PoC, evaluation of two or three shortlisted tools is carried out to judge the capability and fitment of the tool for an AUT.
 Also, the best framework design based upon the requirements is suggested.
-As a result of PoC, one is able to select the test automation tool along-with the test framework design.
+As a result of PoC, one is able to select the test automation tool along with the test framework design.

 We should consider the fact that 100% automation may not achievable.
-While developing test automation strategy for POS one might face few challenges:
+While developing a test automation strategy for POS one might face few challenges:

-- Interaction with Peripheral devices: The scenarios covering scanning a bar-code, swiping a card, pin-pad-entry, opening and closing cash-drawer etc involve peripheral devices which require human intervention.
+- Interaction with Peripheral devices: The scenarios covering scanning a bar-code, swiping a card, pin-pad-entry, opening, and closing cash drawer, etc involve peripheral devices which require human intervention.
 Such scenarios are difficult to automate.

 - Custom UI Objects: The UI of POS applications might contain non-standard objects which are difficult to be recognized by an automation tool.

-- Multiple Configuration and Interaction with other interfaces: POS application generally interfaces with the external systems such as Sales Audit, CRM, E-Commerce etc. The test cases require interacting with such applications as well which increases the challenge and the complexity.
+- Multiple Configuration and Interaction with other interfaces: POS application generally interfaces with the external systems such as Sales Audit, CRM, E-Commerce, etc. The test cases require interacting with such applications as well which increases the challenge and the complexity.
 Also, POS vendors might have multiple versions/formats of POS hardware and software.
 So, maintaining the scripts for different versions and configurations becomes difficult and needs prior planning.

 However, these are not roadblocks, solution providers having good experience in automation testing have devised ways to come over these constraints.

-We can conclude by saying that for a complicated and business critical system like POS, test strategy can be a combination of automation and manual testing.
-Also one should understand that testing of POS systems is different from other software and requires in-depth understanding of POS-specific challenges.
+We can conclude by saying that for a complicated and business-critical system like POS, test strategy can be a combination of automation and manual testing.
+Also one should understand that testing of POS systems is different from other software and requires an in-depth understanding of POS-specific challenges.
 To overcome such challenges and mitigate risks, the subject matter expert should carefully design the test strategy and approach in order to achieve the quality goal.